 - Repair and upgrade roof with insulation.

 Construction began in February 2020 and will continue throughout the season, wrapping in the fall of 2020.
 The grand opening of the renewed facility and site is planned for 2021.
 For more information please visit: Important Bulletins

 Highway 10 Rehabilitation and Paving Project: Seal Coating took place on Highway 10 from the park’s south entrance for 25 kilometres northbound.
 The seal coating is a preservation intended to extend the life of the recently paved surface.

-Roadway Microsurfacing was scheduled to take place in September and October in the following areas:
+Roadway Microsurfacing is scheduled to take place in June 2020 in the following areas: